Don’t Trade in the Dark—Get Your Pre-Market Report Every Day.Join Now

 End of Financial Year (March 31st) Review all capital gains and plan tax-saving investments (54EC bonds) Miss tax-saving opportunities

-April-May Download Form 26AS and AIS to verify reported income Risk of mismatched data with tax department
+April-May Download Form 26AS and AIS to verify reported income Risk of mismatched data with the tax department

 Before June 30th Make investments under Section 54EC if planning to claim exemption Miss the 6-month window for claiming exemption